sszcanada/Amaptive/1 - Micro (5v)/Camera Module/README.md

 The Amaptive Camera Module is compatible with two camera modules:

 ESP32-CAM

 Seeed Studio XIAO ESP32S3 Sense

-These modules offer different capabilities and can be selected based your requirements.
+These modules offer different capabilities and can be selected based on your requirements.

 ### Code Options
 The camera module provides two code options for flexibility:

-Connect to the Network Option: Enables the camera to connect to a network for remote access and control.
+Connect to the Network Option: This enables the camera to connect to a network for remote access and control.
 Self-Broadcasting: Allows the camera to function independently without requiring external network connectivity.